davidcarboni/scloud/README.md

 # scloud

-_AWS CDK patterns for assembling serverless infrastructures_
+_AWS CDK patterns and NPM packages for assembling serverless infrastructures_

 If you're not massively interested in infrastructure, but want to do it well, without making it your mission in life then scloud could be what you need.